project-orion/boilerplate/README.md

 ## Requirements
 ### Installing node modules
-You have to run `nmp install` from `./` and from `./app` so as to install the dependencies of this project.
+You have to run `npm install` from `./` and from `./app` so as to install the dependencies of this project.

 ### Running a local Postgres database
 In order to run this projet locally, you need to have a local Postgres database populated with data that follows the schema which is expected by the backend.